ray-project/ray/doc/source/tune-tutorial.rst

 Tune Example Walkthrough
 ========================

 This tutorial will walk you through the following process to setup a Tune experiment.
-Specifically, we'll leverage ASHA and Bayesian Optimization (via HyperOpt) without modifying your underlying code.
+Specifically, we'll leverage ASHA and Bayesian Optimization (via HyperOpt) via the following steps:

   1. Integrating Tune into your workflow
   2. Specifying a TrialScheduler